nikhilram/nikhilram.github.io/_pages/cv.md

 * Aug 2016 - Jun 2019: Postdoctoral Research Fellow
   * Boston College
   * Duties included: Elucidating the transcriptional landscape and operon architecture of *Streptococcus pneumoniae* using Term-seq and RNAtag-seq; discovery and evolution of non-coding RNAs in genomes of species of bacteria and populations in the oral microbiome
-  * Supervisor: Dr. Michelle Neyer
+  * Supervisor: Dr. Michelle Meyer

 Skills
 ======